chhsiao1981/MongoDB-As-a-Service-SSPL/docs/01-FAQ.en.md

       perhaps due to my stupidity, cultural differences, or translation issues, I don't feel they are that different, so I respect the so-called "intellectual property".
     * Although I have a different philosophy than the FSF/GNU, I do respect [their view on copyleft](https://www.gnu.org/licenses/copyleft.en.html).
     * **I believe that the copyleft issues should be resolved in the copyleft way, with the exception that the copyright owner should be respected.**
-    * As mentioned in [00-Motivation.md](./00-Motivation.md), I feel that the definition of "covered work" in the AGPLv3 will take too much time and effort to debate in court.
-I feel that the SSPL is more practical.
+    * As mentioned in [00-Motivation.md](./00-Motivation.en.md), I feel that the definition of "covered work" in the AGPLv3 will take too much time and effort to debate in court.
+I feel that the (fine-tuned) SSPL is more practical.
 8. Doesn't MongoDB.com's way of SSPL creates advantage to MongoDB.com as they can have proprietary service of MongoDB but not suing themselves?
     * **I believe that the copyleft issues should be resolved in the copyleft way, with the exception that the copyright owner should be respected.**
     * I understand it may violate some people's philosophies, but practically I believe it is also debatable whether AGPLv3 will be triggered to the copyright owner in court.